mondoohq/cnspec/README.md

 Cloud-Native Security and Compliance Auditing Framework

-cnspec is a cloud-native solution to test the security of your entire fleet.
+cnspec is a cloud-native security testing tool for your entire fleet.
 It finds vulnerabilities and misconfigurations on all systems in your infrastructure: cloud accounts, Kubernetes, containers, services, VMs, APIs, and more.

 cnspec is a powerful policy engine built on [cnquery](https://github.com/mondoohq/cnquery), and comes with lots of policies out of the box.
 It is very simple to use: